Steam, scrub, soap suds and a silky massage. Ahhhh…

 The AyaSofya hammam experience

-In a private change room, you strip and tie a silk-and-cotton pestemal (wrap) around your waist.
+The first thing you do is strip and tie a silk-and-cotton pestemal (wrap) around your waist.

 Seated on a marble slab, you lazily pour warm water over yourself from a gold-plated bowl as you unwind and luxuriate in the heat.